ZSShen/OldSchool/PKU_Cpp_Training/FinalExam/README.md

   + The `for_each()` template function.
   + The template function object for container order comparison.

+#### Part8
++ The problem is to practice bitwise operatros.
+But it is also worth to practice:
+  + Encapsulate the operations into a template class.

 #### Part9
 + The problem is to implement:
   + The inheritance class pair.